 Lava Fields in Timanfaya National Park

-Rust, orange and maroon peaks contrasted with ochre sands while scrubby plants clung to the slopes of picon.
-The driver navigated some pretty tight bends to get the best views into some of the peaks.
+Rust, orange and maroon peaks contrasted with ochre sands, while scrubby plants clung to the picon-covered slopes.
+The driver navigated some pretty tight bends to get the best views into the peaks.

 Timanfaya National Park is located in the west of Lanzarote, off the LZ-67 between Yaiza and Tinajo.
-Enter at the gate and continue on to the visitor centre, Islote de Hilario, which is about 1 km up the road.
-There are fabulous views over the landscape.
+Enter at the gate and continue about 1 km up the road to the visitor centre, Islote de Hilario, to take in the fabulous views over the landscape.

 If you don’t have a hire car you might want to consider a day tour of Timanfaya National Park.